What Items You Should Toss (and What Can Be Saved) After Mold Removal

 Enter a zip below and get matched to top-rated pros near you.

 Mold growth in your home is a serious issue that can damage your belongings and compromise your health.
-Typically, you wouldn’t hesitate to toss anything that’s been damaged by green stuff… but what about that box of old family photos?
+Typically, you wouldn’t hesitate to toss anything that’s been damaged by green stuff, but what about the old box of family photos?

-The answer: it depends.
-There are surely some things you need to throw out after they’ve been exposed to mold, but there are some items you might be able to rescue.
+There are surely some things you need to throw out after they’ve been exposed to mold, but you don’t have to throw everything away.
+Some items are more durable and can be cleaned.

 Here are some guidelines to follow if your home has (or had) mold damage.